l3r4nd/DigitalVidya-Assignments/Capstone-Project/README.md

 * Text Cleaning Using Regex module.

-* Visualizing the data using Seaborn and Word Cloud.
+* Visualizing the data using Matplotlib and Word Cloud.

 * Building a Sentiment Analysis Classifier.